Package insert / prescribing information

 Mechanism of Action

-The active ingredient of Doxil is doxorubicin HCl.
-The mechanism of action of doxorubicin HCl is thought to be related to its ability to bind DNA and inhibit nucleic acid synthesis.
+The active ingredient of Doxil is doxorubicin hydrochloride.
+The mechanism of action of doxorubicin hydrochloride is thought to be related to its ability to bind DNA and inhibit nucleic acid synthesis.
 Cell structure studies have demonstrated rapid cell penetration and perinuclear chromatin binding, rapid inhibition of mitotic activity and nucleic acid synthesis, and induction of mutagenesis and chromosomal aberrations.

 The pharmacokinetic parameters for total doxorubicin following a single dose of Doxil infused over 30 minutes are presented in Table 8.